WARP-LAB/WARP-GUIDES-WEBPACK/03-file-loading/readme.md

 ```

 See [imagemin](https://github.com/imagemin/imagemin) docs, default minification options are kept in this tut.
 This process is expensive.
-In development osne should not care about file size, so it is enabled only for nondevelopment
+In development one should not care about file size, so it is enabled only for nondevelopment

 _webpack.front.config.js_